alibahrami2001/image_color_extraction/README.md

 ![Animation](https://github.com/alibahrami2001/image_color_extraction/blob/main/image/Animation.gif)

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for more details.

 ## Acknowledgments
 ```